Best Electronic Stethoscopes 2018

 3. Thinklabs One Digital Stethoscope

-Thinklabs One can be appropriately named “the scope to rule them all.”
+Thinklabs One is the newest and coolest kid on the block.
 The One features a standard 3.5mm jack to allow you to connect it to the headphones of your choice.

 When combined with Thinklabs’ studio-quality headphones, you will be able to hear the deeper bass sounds that the heart makes as well as the treble range of your favorite music.
 This stethoscope allows you to use multiple filter choices for the best listening experience.